 World Tuna Day 2021 is being celebrated on Sunday, 2 May 2021.
-Tuna Day does not provoke eating more tuna fish rather allures attention to this valuable species threatened by a stunning demand for their meat, mostly in the form of canned tuna and sushi (a dish of tuna fish in Japan).
+Tuna Day does not provoke eating more tuna fish, rather alluring attention to this valuable species threatened by a stunning demand for their meat, mostly in the form of canned tuna and sushi (a dish of tuna fish in Japan).

-The global declination in tuna stocks is a symbol of recognition of World Tuna Day.
+The global decline in tuna stocks is a symbol of recognition of World Tuna Day.

 First World Tuna Day